Olaf

 Old English forms are attested as Ǣlāf, Anlāf.
 The corresponding Old Novgorod dialect form is Uleb.
 A later English form of the name is Olave.

 In the Norwegian language, Olav and Olaf are equally common, but Olav is traditionally used when referring to Norwegian royalty.
 The Swedish form is Olov or Olof, and the Danish form is Oluf.
-It was borrowed into Old Irish and Scots with the spellings Amlaíb and Amhlaoibh, giving rise to modern version Aulay.
+It was borrowed into Old Irish and Scottish Gaelic with the spellings Amlaíb and Amhlaoibh, giving rise to modern version Aulay.

 The name is Latinized as Olaus.